Saroopashree/Saroopashree/README.md

 ### Saroopa...

 💜 Loves cloud☁️ more than localhost🏡
-🛠 Is interested in building **High performance serverless apps**
+🛠 Is interested in builing **High performance serverless apps**
-⚡️ Is highly motivated in developing tools that make developers' life easy
+⚡️ Is highly motivated in developing tools that make dev's life easier
-💬 Engages in conversations about Cloud, DevOps, Data Science, Automations and Math (Even Physics!)
+💬 Engages in conversations about Automations, Cloud, DevOps, Machine Learning and Math
-📚 Loves learning new things
+📚 Is always eager to learn new things

 ---